top of page

 The adjective 'valid,' stemming from its Latin root 'validus,' has a rich etymological history.
 'Validus' in Latin denotes strength, health, or robustness.
 Over time, the term evolved to encompass the idea of being logically sound, well-founded, or based on strong reasoning.
 Thus, when we describe something as 'valid' today, we are essentially affirming its strength in terms of its logical or rational foundation.
 This evolution in meaning reflects the way language adapts to convey concepts related to validity and the strength of arguments or ideas.

-Quiz: Find the meaning of valid
+Find the correct meaning of the adjective valid:

 Try Again!